pablofdezalc/kaze/README.md

 ## Citation
 If you use this code as part of your work, please cite the following paper:

 1. **KAZE Features**.
 Pablo F. Alcantarilla, Adrien Bartoli and Andrew J. Davison. _In European Conference on Computer Vision (ECCV), Fiorenze, Italy.
 October 2012_.

 ## Contact Info

+**Important**: If you work in a research institution, university, company or you are a freelance and you are using KAZE or A-KAZE in your work, please send me an email!!
+I would like to know the people that are using KAZE around the world!!"

+email: pablofdezalc@gmail.com

 In case you have any question, find any bug in the code or want to share some improvements, please contact me:

 Pablo F. Alcantarilla
 email: pablofdezalc@gmail.com